 Inspiration for this series was born out of random misfortune.
 One day, when crossing Wilshire Boulevard, Cynthia was struck by a car.
 Her injuries required surgery and a lengthy recuperation at the hotel.
 While bedridden, Cynthia's vivid imagination and Pansy's popularity with employees and guests of the hotel made for a perfect story.

 A graduate of Sarah Lawrence College, Cynthia is a former dress designer and interior decorator.
 When not in Los Angeles, Cynthia, David, and Pansy, live in Vero Beach, Florida.

 Virginia Best is an artist whose paintings and photographs have been exhibited nationally.
-She lives with her husband and three poodles in Eden, Vermont.
+She lives with her husband in Eden, Vermont.